Home Students & New Grads New Dental Hygiene Grads: 10 Tips for Transitioning to Practice

 6) Be a team player

-And my personal favorite: Got a sweet tooth?
-If you are picking up doughnuts for yourself, treat the team!
-I know they are not healthy, but they are so good.
+And my personal favorite: If you have a sweet tooth and are picking up doughnuts for yourself, treat the team!
+They may not be healthy, but they are so good.

-It may not happen right away, but it might!
-Find the office that best aligns with your views and philosophies about dentistry and life in general.
-You will most likely spend many hours a day in your office, and I can’t stress how important it is to be happy while you are there.
+It may not happen right away, but keep looking until you find an office that aligns with your patient care philosophy and values.
+Because you spend many hours a day at work, I can’t stress enough how important it is to be happy while you are there.

 If you are not on the same page with the people you work for or with, look elsewhere.
-Attitude, culture, ethics, and integrity of the office are very important when making your decision about where to spend your time.
+The attitude, culture, ethics, and integrity of the office are important when deciding where to spend your time.

 8) Not all days are perfect

-It’s going to happen.
-You may run behind, miss a piece of calculus, or take nondiagnostic, overlapped bitewings.
-You may have a grumpy patient who is rude for no apparent reason.
-The doctor or a team member may be in a foul mood and take it out on you.
+It’s going to happen – you might run behind, miss a piece of calculus, or take nondiagnostic, overlapped bitewings.
+You may encounter a grumpy patient who is rude for no apparent reason, or a team member in a foul mood who takes it out on you.

 Remember, it’s just one day.
-Keep your cool and smile through it.
-Continue to learn and try to gain insight from each experience.
+Keep your cool, gain insight, and continue learning from each experience.

-Maybe you are great at social media and could head up the office’s social media page(s).
-Maybe you have a knack for organization and would be great at handling the supply orders.
-Maybe you are awesome at planning events and can organize a patient appreciation day or teambuilding activities.
+Being a new hygienist doesn’t mean you can’t be the leader or contribute in some area of your office.
+Offer to be involved in whatever area you are best suited.
+Perhaps you are great with social media and can manage the office’s pages, or streamline supply ordering because you have a knack for organization.
+Maybe you excel at planning events and can organize a patient appreciation day or teambuilding activities.
 Just be involved and try to contribute.

 10) Trust yourself